 3. Download and install 7zip.
 We will be using this to extract the .tar files.

 4. Download the Copperhead OS for the version for your phone.
-This should be the tar.xz file (latest date), or Download the Google stock OS depending which you want to flash.
+This should be the tar.xz file (latest date).
+You can also Download the Google stock OS if you want to revert back to stock.
 This tutorial is assuming you are flashing Copperhead OS over the the stock android OS and is not the method to flash the Google OS.
 Here is one method to flash the Google OS.
 Here is another.

 5. Now extract all the files using 7zip: